faasm/cpp/README.md

 # Faasm Toolchain ![Toolchain tests](https://github.com/faasm/faasm-toolchain/workflows/Build/badge.svg) ![License](https://img.shields.io/github/license/faasm/faasm-toolchain.svg)

-This is the toolchain for building functions for [Faasm](https://github.com/faasm/faasm).
+This is the toolchain and sysroot used for building WebAssembly to run in [Faasm](https://github.com/faasm/faasm).

 Faasm aims to support a range of legacy applications, so requires a toolchain